A. Rebekah and Jacob plot to deceive Isaac.

 i.
 Isaac was old, but perhaps not near death.
 Martin Luther calculated Isaac’s age to be 137 at this point; he lived to be 180.
 Isaac lived 43 more years.

-b.
-That my soul may bless you before I die: Strangely, Isaac insisted on giving the blessing to Esau, the one whom God did not choose, who despised his birthright, and who married pagan wives.
-It seems Isaac plainly rejected godly thinking and spiritual wisdom, instead thinking only of the good food he received from Esau’s hunting.
+c.
+That my soul may bless you before I die: Strangely, Isaac insisted on giving the blessing to Esau, the one whom God did not choose (Genesis 25:23), who despised his birthright, and who married pagan wives.
+It seems Isaac rejected godly thinking and spiritual wisdom, and instead thought only of food and common, man-centered ideas of might.

 2. (5-10) Rebekah advises Jacob to deceive his father Isaac.

-a.
-Now therefore, my son, obey my voice according to what I command you: Instead of trusting God to fulfill what He had promised in Genesis 25:23, Rebekah went about to do what she thought was right in man-centered wisdom and strength.
-Her good intentions did not justify this self-centered approach.
+b.
+Now therefore, my son, obey my voice according to what I command you: Instead of trusting God to fulfill what He had promised in Genesis 25:23, Rebekah used manipulative scheming to accomplish what she thought was God’s plan – and, likely, also her preference.

 3. (11-17) Preparations are made for Jacob’s deceptive attempt to steal the blessing.